 Communities with helplines demonstrate a reduced burden to first responders for self-inflicted injuries and emotional distress.
-The United Way of Tri-County founded Call2Talk in 2014 to provide a confidential and lifesaving service which offers support to people experiencing emotional distress or potential suicidal ideation and have nowhere else to turn.
+Call2Talk provides a confidential and lifesaving service which offers support to people experiencing emotional distress or potential suicidal ideation and have nowhere else to turn.

 Call2Talk is the mental health crisis line of Mass2-1-1, the statewide human service information and referral platform powered by your local United Way.
-Call2Talk answers calls through Mass2-1-1 as well as though its direct telephone line and the National Suicide Prevention Lifeline.
+Call2Talk answers calls through the National Suicide Prevention Lifeline.
 It also answers texts in partnership with Crisis Text Line.